Home

 Sesame seeds are especially good for building and maintaining healthy bones because they are naturally rich in calcium, magnesium, and phosphorus, which are three of the most important micronutrients needed for optimal bone health.

 If you're not sure how to get sesame seeds into your diet, I encourage you to try the following recipe for tahini dressing.
 Tahini is a creamy paste that is made by grinding fresh sesame seeds.
-When you blend tahini with a little water, lemon or lime juice, sea salt, and garlic, the result is a creamy dressing that goes beautifully with salads, steamed vegetables, rice dishes, potatoes, falafels, and any other foods that you enjoy with a rich, creamy dressing.
+When you blend tahini with a little water, lemon or lime juice, sea salt, and garlic, the result is a creamy dressing that goes beautifully with salads, steamed vegetables, rice dishes, potatoes, falafels, and any other foods that you enjoy with a rich and creamy dressing.

 Tahini Dressing Recipe